SamsonYuBaiJian/boss/README.md

 5. Set the load_model_path to the path of your desired saved model.
 6. Set the frame path to `path/to/dataset_folder/Test/frame`.
 7. Set the label path to `path/to/dataset_folder/label.obj`.
-8. Set the paths for your desired input modalities (else leave them as None), similar to Step 4.
+8. Set the paths for your desired input modalities (else leave them as None), with paths similar to Step 4.
+9. Run with `python test.py`.